nanocosmos/docs/docs/cloud/analytics.md

 ## Analytics Dashboard

-There are currently two visibility levels available: full and premium.
+Analytics and metrics is available in several levels, dependent on your business agreement, support level and subscription plan.
+Please get in touch for any questions.

-Your Bintu organization is by default set to level "full", with which you can view most of the metrics available on the different dashboards.
+The default level allows you to access most of the metrics available on the different dashboards.

 To see advanced metric widgets, e.g. for H5Live player metrics like "Buffering Play Ratio" or "Average and median of played time in seconds", you need the level "premium" for your organization.
 Please reach out to [sales@nanocosmos.de](mailto:sales@nanocosmos.de) if access to the advanced metric widgets is required.